-Students are responsible for their own transportation to and from class, field trips, fieldwork sites, and any other designated areas.
-Students will follow all state and federal regulations related to auto insurance and valid/current driver's license.
+Students are responsible for their transportation to and from class, field trips, fieldwork sites, and any other designated areas.
+Students will follow all state and federal regulations related to auto insurance and a valid/current driver's license.

-Students need to be aware that there be will out of town fieldwork rotations.
-The student is responsible for all costs including but not limited to housing, meals, incidentals, and transportation during these fieldwork experiences.
+Students need to be aware that there will be out-of-town fieldwork rotations.
+The student is responsible for all costs, including but not limited to housing, meals, incidentals, and transportation during these fieldwork experiences.